coupergateway/couper-examples/static-responses/README.md

 ```

----
+## Example 2: _Userinfo_ endpoint

-Another example is a simple userinfo endpoint, similar to the one defined by
+Another example is a simple _userinfo_ endpoint, similar to the one defined by
 [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
 The endpoint is protected by the "JWTToken" access control.
 The token claims
 are reflected to the client.